opengisch/QField-docs/documentation/how-to/gnss.en.md

 QField can make use of the internal GNSS (Global Navigation Satellite System, like GPS, GLONASS, Galileo or Beidou).
-QField can also connect to external antennas through bluetooth and directly integrate their NMEA stream.
+QField can also connect to external antennas through NMEA streams over Bluetooth, TCP, or UDP connection.

 GNSS devices are also capable of measuring the altitude next to the current 2D position on the earth surface.